vojay-dev/gemini-playroom-diet/README.md

 ## Potential impact

-Here is a draft for the **Potential Impact** section, written to match the tone and style of your existing README.

-I have broken it down into a few key pillars to make it readable and compelling.

-***

-## Potential impact

 **Parenting is arguably the most important job in the world, yet it is one of the few fields that has remained largely untouched by advanced AI.**

 As a parent of two, I realized that we often manage our health, finances, and work with sophisticated AI tools, but we manage our children's development with guesswork and by succumbing to toy marketing. **Playroom Diet** addresses this gap by shifting the paradigm from *consuming toys* to *curating development*.